Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 \subsection{Ancillary data and multi-wavelength catalogs.}

 In addition to the FRESCO NIRCam data, we also make use of public HST and JWST imaging over the GOODS fields.
 Most importantly, this includes the HST/ACS and WFC3/IR data from the original GOODS survey\cite{Giavalisco1996} as well as CANDELS\cite{Koekemoer2011, Grogin2011}.
 For a full list of all HST programs covering this field see the Hubble Legacy Field (HLF) release page\footnote{\url{https://archive.stsci.edu/prepds/hlf/}} (see also\cite{Whitaker2019} and\cite{Illingworth2016}).
-In GOODS-South, our data cover the Hubble Ultra Deep Field (HUDF\cite{Beckwith2006}) and we include the deep JADES NIRCam imaging that was released in June 2023\cite{Eisenstein2023, Rieke2023}.
+In GOODS-South, our data cover the Hubble Ultra Deep Field (HUDF\cite{Beckwith2006}) and we include the deep JADES NIRCam imaging that was released in June 2023\cite{Eisenstein2023, Rieke2023}, which incorporates the JEMS NIRCam medium-band imaging\cite{Williams2023}.
 The images are all co-aligned and drizzled to a common 40 mas/pixel frame.

-Multi-wavelength catalogs are derived using \texttt{SExtractor}\cite{Bertin1996} in dual image mode, using an inverse-variance weighted stack of the NIRCam long-wavelength wide filters as the detection image.
+Multi-wavelength catalogs are derived using \texttt{SExtractor}\cite{Bertin1996} in dual image mode, using the longest wavelength NIRCam wide filter, F444W, as the detection image.
 Fluxes are measured in 0\farcs16 radius circular apertures in images that are PSF-matched to the F444W band.
 Total fluxes are derived from the Kron AUTO aperture provided by the \texttt{SExtractor} in the F444W band, in addition to a correction based on the encircled energy of the Kron aperture on the F444W PSF.